The Key Man

 04

-Test and disable the old key
+Test and wipe the lost key

 Handled on site